Society Offices to Be Filled

 Candidates for Vice President must be passionate about and experienced in our industry; have in-depth knowledge of Society-level processes and practices; and be experienced in implementing large business, policy, or educational initiatives outside of STC.
 They must have extensive leadership experience, preferably in prior positions at the Society level, community level or in other organizations; should be aware of STC’s accomplishments and opportunities; and should have good ideas about future actions needed in response to trends in the profession and the needs of our members.

-The Treasurer serves as both a Director and an Officer of the Board.
-The Treasurer may run for a second consecutive term of office.
-The duties of this position include familiarity with managing a budget, attending monthly financial calls or meetings, preparing financial documents for monthly deadlines in advance of each meeting or conference call, and interpreting the trends in the financial data for the rest of the board members.
+The Secretary serves both as a Director and officer of the board.
+The Secretary may run for two consecutive terms of office.
+The duties of this position include familiarity with managing a budget, attending monthly calls and other meetings, and preparing minutes, agendas and other documents for monthly deadlines in advance of each meeting or conference call.
+Candidates for Secretary should have some business experience, along with excellent organizational skills and the ability to follow discussion and record relevant details for the minutes.

 Director (two-year term)